-Topical Interferon Alpha-2b is a developmental product candidate for the treatment of certain skin/mucosal lesions caused by human papilloma virus ("HPV"), based on the Company's proprietary BiphasixTM technology (see "BiphasixTM Topical Formulation System" below).
+Topical Interferon Alpha-2b is a developmental product candidate for the treatment of certain skin/mucosal lesions caused by human papilloma virus ("HPV"), based on the Company's proprietary BiphasixTM technology (see "BiphasixTM Topical Formulation System" above).
 To date, the Company has completed three Phase II clinical studies with Topical Interferon Alpha-2b; two in patients with HPV-positive, low-grade cervical dysplasia and one in patients with HPV-positive ano-genital warts.
-Of these two therapeutic indications, efficacy was demonstrated against low-grade cervical dysplasia.